cc756/A03/README.md

 ![User Interface](https://github.com/cc756/A03/blob/main/imageFolder/Authorize.png)

 9. Once authorized **clone** the repostiory you want

 ![User Interface](https://github.com/cc756/A03/blob/main/imageFolder/Clone.png)

+10. Continue to be unable to understand Webstorm in time for you to complete this project and go to bed so submit after this point.

 ## Glossary
 **Branch**: a new/separate version of the main repository.
 Allows to developers to edit the code without effecting the main branch, allowwing for mulititasking among the teams.